CHENyiru3/CHENyiru3.github.io/_posts/gut-brain.md

   - study note
 ---
 God, another biomedical course summary!

+Welcome to Chen's learning blog!
+This is a space where I share my thoughts, experiences, and insights on mostly bioinformatics, many biomedical, some computor science!
+Whether you're a fellow enthusiast or simply curious, I invite you to join me on this journey as we explore the captivating world of gene, protein, RNA... and codes.

+So, sit back, grab a beverage, and let's dive into the fascinating realm of Gut-brain glucose sensing together!
+But just introduction.

 # Three major glucose sensor sections
 - Gut glucose sensor
 - Portal vein